 Proponents say the 36-mile diversion is needed to protect Fargo-area residents, who have dealt with major flood threats in four of the last five years, starting with a record crest in 2009.
 This year's flood never materialized, but it cost Fargo $2.5 million for protection measures ordered after the National Weather Service warned of record high water.

 The diversion has drawn strong opposition from upstream farmers, homeowners and businesses, who don't like the idea of a staging area that would be needed to hold water in times of serious flooding.

 The water bill also authorizes a program to monitor soil moisture and snowpack in the Missouri River Basin to reduce flooding, and prohibits the U.S. Army Corps of Engineers from charging users in North Dakota for accessing surplus water from Missouri reservoirs.

-Page 2 of 2 - "This legislation is so important for communities throughout North Dakota and across the country," Democratic Sen. Heidi Heitkamp said.
+"This legislation is so important for communities throughout North Dakota and across the country," Democratic Sen. Heidi Heitkamp said.